Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit4-category-with-jupiter-tag.md

 public class TestSuiteJupiter {
 }
 ```
-Libraries needed by the refactored test suite:
+Additionally, the following libraries may by required for running the refactored tests:
 * junit-platform-runner:1.7.1 for compilation
 * junit-platform-engine:1.7.1 for running
 * junit-jupiter-engine:5.5.2 for running